 10. DON'T use moisturizer with fragrance of any kind, synthetic or natural.
 If you've ever applied fragranced moisturizers over freshly shaven skin, you already know how much it can hurt!
 It's also hurting your skin even if you haven't just shaved.
-Fragrance free is one of the kindest things you can do for your skin anywhere on your face or body.
+A nourishing, fragrance-free moisturizer is one of the kindest things you can do for your skin anywhere on your body.

 11. Sunscreen, sunscreen, sunscreen!
 Sun damage isn't pretty on your body or face.
 Every part of your skin's healthy appearance is impaired if you aren't wearing sunscreen on the parts of your body that will see daylight.
 Failing to apply a broad spectrum sunscreen on legs when we are wearing shorts or skirts can lead to premature signs of aging and even skin cancer.